Now that you have an account and database set up, we can explore one of the key features of PlanetScale: branching.

 Your database can have one or more non-production branches, depending on your plan.
 Non-production branches are used for making changes or experimenting with your database structure.
 These branches do not have the same protective restrictions or resiliency as production branches.

-Deploy requests are how changes from one database branch are applied to another.
+Deploy requests are how changes from development branches are merged into production branches with safe migrations enabled.
 They are similar to pull requests in your code repositories, but for databases.
 When a new Deploy request is created, you can view the changes, comment on them, and collaborate with your team just like you would a PR.

 Most applications have at least two environments, a production environment where active users work with the application, and a development environment where developers extend the application and test changes.
 PlanetScale is built with this in mind, which is why branching is such a fundamental feature.